 How to Balance a Relationship and Your Career

-I rarely discuss my personal life on this blog but I thought in the spirit of Valentine’s Day I’d write a post on how to manage a relationship and running your own business.
+I rarely discuss my personal life on this blog but I thought it was important to write a post on how to manage a relationship and running your own business and your career.
 I’m no relationship expert (let’s make that very clear) but here are a few ways I manage to make the two work:

 1. Put Your Relationship In Your Calendar.
 I don’t mean that you need to put your personal information in your calendar for your whole team to see but you need to make your relationship a priority.
 For those of us who only know our schedule the “morning of” and get swept up in emails and calls everyday, its important to plan these things.
 Make notes to yourself regarding when you need to start looking for gifts, making reservations, and planning things out.
 Any important holidays, anniversary’s, birthday’s should be listed in your calendar.
 Even the most romantic people can’t always remember everything!